-It is my pleasure to invite you to attend the Annual Meeting of Stockholders of Sealed Air Corporation scheduled to be held on Wednesday, May 19, 2010 at 10:00 a.m., Eastern Time, at the Teaneck Marriott at Glenpointe, 100 Frank W. Burr Boulevard, Teaneck, New Jersey 07666.
+It is my pleasure to invite you to attend the Annual Meeting of Stockholders of Sealed Air Corporation scheduled to be held on Wednesday, May 18, 2011 at 10:00 a.m., Eastern Time, at the Teaneck Marriott at Glenpointe, 100 Frank W. Burr Boulevard, Teaneck, New Jersey 07666.
 Your Board of Directors and senior management look forward to greeting you at the meeting.

-At this meeting, you will be asked to elect the entire Board of Directors of Sealed Air and to ratify the selection of KPMG LLP, an Independent Registered Public Accounting Firm, as the independent auditor of Sealed Air for 2010.
-These matters are important, and we urge you to vote in favor of the nominees and for the ratification of the appointment of the independent auditor.
+At this meeting, you will be asked to elect the entire Board of Directors of Sealed Air, to approve amendments authorizing additional shares of common stock to be issued under the 2005 Contingent Stock Plan of Sealed Air Corporation and under the Sealed Air Corporation 2002 Stock Plan for Non-Employee Directors and to ratify the selection of KPMG LLP, an Independent Registered Public Accounting Firm, as the independent auditor of Sealed Air for 2011.
+In addition, you will be asked for an advisory vote on our executive compensation as disclosed in the proxy statement and on the frequency of future advisory votes on executive compensation.
+These matters are important, and we urge you to vote in favor of the nominees, the plan amendments, our executive compensation and the ratification of the appointment of the independent auditor and for annual votes on our executive compensation in the future.